Contactless Delivery And How To Do It Right

 Health and safety and no contact delivery

-We won’t go into this one too deep, as we’ve already discussed how ‘social distancing’ increased the importance of contactless delivery.
+We won’t go into this one too deep, as we’ve already discussed how ‘social distancing’ increased the importance of no-contact delivery.
 But out of respect alone for drivers and customers, it’s a pretty important reason to offer it.

 How to implement the perfect contactless delivery service